shengchen-liu/segway_v3_robot/README.md

 **Don't you wish you just sprung for the fully integrated system????**

 ### Setup Network
 You need to set the network up for our platforms and the various ethernet enabled sensors.
 This is an outline but **we also provide fully integrated packages**.

+**NOTE: The ROBOT_NETWORK environment variable must match the port you use for #1 below.**
+**You can pull the network off with 1 NIC with some modifications.**
+**We suggest having 2 NICS and following this configuration**

 1. **Set the IP of eth1 to the robot and sensor network**
   * The default IP of the network interface that talks to the platform is **10.66.171.4**